 All my career content is separated into three categories below.

-- My career: journalism and social media: I work in this field, so every so often I find myself with a thought or musing about it.
+Digital journalism + social media ∙ I work in this field, so every so often I find myself with a thought or musing about it.
 I put them all here.
 This category is a compilation of everything from tips on using a certain social site to a rundown of what a day at my job looks like.

 I’ve already learned a lot in my few short years in the working world and while I don’t claim to know everything (would be nice, though), I really hope that you will find what I have learned to be useful.